 In 1999, three board members went for training in Ontario to become leaders for the National Alliance on Mental Illness (NAMI) Education Program.
 This program is offered twice a year by trained family members who teach other family members about mental illness.

 Friends for Mental Health also ushered in the beginning of the new millennium with a technological first.
-By 2001 FMH had their very own website.
-It was also at this time that the popular Creative Workshops began taking shape as a different way to help family members cope with their loved one’s illness.
+By 2001, the organization had their very own website.
+It was also at this time that the popular Creative Workshops began taking shape, which was an innovative new way to help family members cope with their loved one’s mental illness.

 In June of 2005, Friends for Mental Health was the winner in the Non Profit Organization Working in Social Economy category for the Accolades prize organized by the West Island Chamber of Commerce.
 Then, the organization went on to be a Finalist in 2009, solidifying themselves as one of the leading associations in the field of mental health.

 In 2007, a Liaison Counselor became available on the premises of the Lakeshore General Hospital once a week to provide support for families who have a mentally ill family member either awaiting evaluation in emergency or residing on the 4-East psychiatric ward.
 This program has recently been taken over by volunteers.
 That same year also marked the beginning of training programs with the Borderline Personality Training for Families.
 This psycho-educational program is deemed as a huge success at the organization.

 In 2008, the High School Educational Awareness Program commenced whereby a counselor from Friends for Mental Health began going into high schools and giving presentations on mental illness, its symptoms, treatments and resources in their community.

 By 2009, the organization began offering services to children who have a parent or sibling affected by a mental illness which now extends to a week-long summer camp format.